Referrals & Rebates - Medicare, Private Health & NDIS

 Obstetrician Referrals for Newborns.
 This referral is for 3 months from your baby’s birth.
 After this time, your GP can provide a referral for your baby if needed, which will last for 12 months.
 Your baby’s first obstetrician referral is normally recorded in the hospital’s and doctors’ notes.

-Which healthcare professionals can write a Medicare Referral?
 Medicare only recognises referrals from Registered Medical Practitioners.
-Letters from your Clinical Psychologist, Occupational Therapist or other Allied Health providers often have great clinical value but can not be used as a Medicare referral.
+Letters from your Clinical Psychologist, Occupational Therapist or other Allied Health providers often have significant clinical value but can not be used as a Medicare referral.
 Some Nurse Practitioners are able to make Medicare referrals, but most nurses, including CAFHs nurses, cannot..
-Trainee doctors in public hospitals (interns, residents and some registrars) generally do not have provider numbers that allow them to refer patients and any referral of their patient mustbe made by the supervising Consultant.
+Trainee doctors in public hospitals (interns, residents and some registrars) generally do not have provider numbers that allow them to refer patients, and their supervising Consultant must make the referral of the patient.

 Separate referral for parents?
 With the prior agreement of your child’s paediatrician, a parent may use their own GP referral to see the paediatrician without the child attending to ensure access to the normal rebates.